openforis/sepal-doc/docs/source/cookbook/ccdc.rst

 Planet data
 """""""""""

-For the creation of a CCDC asset based on Planet data, you have the choice of either selecting the Planet custom basemaps (including the NICFI Level 1 data), or daily imagery itself.
+For the creation of a CCDC asset based on *Planet* data, you have the choice of either selecting the *Planet custom basemaps* (including the NICFI Level 1 data), or *Planet daily imagery* itself.

 .. thumbnail:: ../_images/cookbook/ccdc_asset/sensor_selection_planet.png
     :title: Sensor Selection - Planet